ClassicPress/classicpress-seo/README.md

 If you find a bug, please create an issue on the [issues page](https://github.com/ClassicPress-research/classicpress-seo/issues) or [create a topic](https://forums.classicpress.net/tags/classic-seo) in the ClassicPress forums.

 ## Reporting Security Issues
-To disclose a security issue to our team (security@classicpress.net)
+Disclose security issues to our team (security@classicpress.net)

 ## Changelog
 [Change log for this project](CHANGES.md)